25143 Itokawa: Exploration

 In 2000, it was selected as the target of Japan's Hayabusa mission.
 The probe arrived in the vicinity of Itokawa on 12 September 2005 and initially "parked" in an asteroid–Sun line at 20 km, and later 7 km, from the asteroid (Itokawa's gravity was too weak to provide an orbit, so the spacecraft adjusted its orbit around the Sun until it matched the asteroid's).
 Hayabusa landed on 20 November for thirty minutes, but it failed to operate a device designed to collect soil samples.
 On 25 November, a second landing and sampling sequence was attempted.
 The sample capsule was returned to Earth and landed at Woomera, South Australia on 13 June 2010, around 13:51 UTC (23:21 local).
 On 16 November 2010, the Japan Aerospace Exploration Agency reported that dust collected during Hayabusa's voyage was indeed from the asteroid.

 Surface features

 Names of major surface features were proposed by Hayabusa scientists and accepted by the Working Group for Planetary System Nomenclature of the International Astronomical Union.
 Also, the Hayabusa science team is using working names for smaller surface features.
 The following tables list the names of geological features on the asteroid.
 No naming conventions have been disclosed for surface features on Itokawa.

 Craters

 Ten impact craters on the surface of Itokawa were named on 18 February 2009.

 Regiones

-Regio or regiones are large area marked by reflectivity or color distinctions from adjacent areas in planetary geology.
+Regiones (singular: regio) are large area marked by reflectivity or color distinctions from adjacent areas in planetary geology.
 The following regiones have been named on Itokawa.